Seasoning a Humidor with Boveda Packs: The Complete 14-Day Guide

 The goal of a humidor is a stable microclimate.
 Seasoning provides the foundation for that equilibrium.

 - Ending the "Number Chase": In an unseasoned humidor, your hygrometer will constantly drop.
 You’ll find yourself adding water or packs daily, creating a roller coaster of humidity that stresses the tobacco.
+Proper seasoning ensures that when you see 69% on your gauge, it stays there.

-- Controlled Saturation: 84% seasoning packs release moisture slowly over 14 days, ensuring the wood absorbs water deeply into its grain without warping.
+- Controlled Saturation: The 84% seasoning packs release moisture in a vapor phase over 14 days, ensuring the wood absorbs water deeply into its grain without the shock of liquid contact.

 Supplies Needed for the Boveda Seasoning Method

-Choosing the Correct Boveda Percentage
+3. Choosing the Correct Boveda Percentage

 Step-by-Step Guide: Seasoning with Boveda 84% Packs

 Seasoning a humidor with Boveda packs is the most reliable way to prepare your wood for premium cigar storage.
 This process ensures the kiln-dried Spanish cedar is fully saturated, preventing it from robbing moisture from your expensive sticks.
-Follow these steps to prepare your humidor for long-term freshness.
+Follow these steps to prepare your humidor for professional-grade freshness.

-The 14-Day No-Touch Rule
+The 14-Day "No-Touch" Rule

-You must leave the humidor closed for exactly 14 days.
-This 336-hour window is the precise time required for moisture to penetrate deep into the cellular structure of the cedar.
-Every time you open the lid, you release the concentrated humidity and reset the internal environment.
+Once the lid is closed, your only job is to wait.
+You must leave the humidor closed for exactly 14 days (336 hours).
+This is the precise time required for moisture to penetrate deep into the cellular structure of the cedar.

 Calibrating Your Digital Hygrometer

 The 14-day seasoning period is the perfect time to calibrate your digital hygrometer.
 Use a Boveda Calibration Kit to ensure your device is accurate within +/- 1%.
-A precise reading is vital for day 15 when you transition from seasoning packs to maintenance packs.

 Transitioning from Seasoning to Long-Term Storage